Knowledge graphSettings

 The crawler is split into a control plane (frontier, policy, scheduling) and a data plane (fetch, parse, storage, indexing).

-As in other distributed cases, the key pattern is explicit separation control plane And data plane.
-This allows you to separately scale the scheduling/politeness logic and the fetch pipeline itself.
+As in other distributed cases, the key pattern is explicit separation of control plane and data plane.
+This allows you to scale scheduling/politeness logic and the fetch pipeline independently.

 Crawl Flow